Areas of Focus & Objectives

 - To ensure that children with disabilities do not experience bullying in educational settings.

 - PRIORITY: JUVENILE JUSTICE

-- Improve the diversion of children with disabilities from the njuvenile justice system and the access to appropriate services and supports of children with disabilities in juveile justice facilities.
+- Improve the diversion of children with disabilities from the juvenile justice system and the access to appropriate services and supports of children with disabilities in juvenile justice facilities.